airbytehq/airbyte/docs/integrations/sources/microsoft-sharepoint.md

 5. Enter **Drive Name**.
 To find your drive name go to settings and at the top of setting menu you can find the name of your drive.
 6. Select **Search Scope**.
 Specifies the location(s) to search for files.
 Valid options are 'ACCESSIBLE_DRIVES' for all SharePoint drives the user can access, 'SHARED_ITEMS' for shared items the user has access to, and 'ALL' to search both.
 Default value is 'ALL'.
 7. Enter **Folder Path**.
 Leave empty to search all folders of the drives.
 This does not apply to shared items.
-8. The **OAuth2.0** authorization method is selected by default.
-Click **Authenticate your Microsoft SharePoint account**.
-Log in and authorize your Microsoft account.
+8. The **OAuth2.0** authorization is selected by default for authentication.
+You have the option to choose the `grant_type`: `authorization_code`, which uses a refresh token to maintain access without frequent re-authorizations, or `client_credentials`, which does not require a refresh token.
+After selecting the desired grant type, click **Authenticate your Microsoft SharePoint account**, log in, and authorize your Microsoft account to connect it with Airbyte.
 9. For **Start Date**, enter the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
 10. Add a stream:
    1. Write the **File Type**